-If you suffered a severe injury in a slip and fall accident on someone else's property, you might be wondering if you have a viable premises liability claim against the property owner.
+If you suffered a severe injury in a slip and fall accident on someone else's property, a qualified South Bend premises liability attorney will be able to help you determine if you have a viable claim against the property owner.

 One of the main factors that determines the validity of your premises liability injury claim is your status as a visitor on the property at the time of the accident.